rhsouza/Problem_Solving-Count_Sheets/README.md

 # Problem Solving
- Solving a logic problem in counting sheets, using python.
+ Solving a logic problem in counting sheets, using Python.